The following books can be a great resource for lupus patients, friends, and family.

 - The Lupus Handbook for Women by Robin Dibner.
 Information on understanding and managing this disease; the goal of the book is to educate patients so they can work better with their physicians.

 - Women and Autoimmune Disease: The Mysterious Ways Your Body Betrays Itself by Robert G. Lahita and Ina Yalof.
-This book discusses 16 different types of autoimmune diseases and how closely they can be to others, which can often leads to misdiagnosis.
+This book discusses 16 different types of autoimmune diseases and how closely they can be to others, which can often lead to misdiagnosis.

 Suggested Reading: General Health